alisa17/server/documentation.md

 * If a non-valid user ID is given, an HTTP status code of 400 ('Bad Request') will be returned.
 * In case of server error, the header status code is a 5xx error code and the response body contains an error object.

-The get request will return an object with the key "followed_entries", containing an array of the entry objects.
+The get request will return an object with the key "followed_entries", containing an array of the entry objects with the key "followed_entries" and an array of the user_ids of the users being followed, with the key "following_list".

    {
-     "user_entries":
+     "followed_entries":
        [
          {
            "entry_id": 1,
            "entry_created_at": [date/time],
+           "image_url": "memes.com/pepe"
            "user_id": 5,
            "comment_count": 0,
            "username": "kfrn"